yona78/poc/README.md

 ## Structure

-- `libs/` – shared libraries for messaging, storage and data models.
+- `libs/` – shared libraries for messaging, database access and data models.
 - `services/video_metadata_service/` – FastAPI application handling broker messages and HTTP requests.
 - `services/filter_service/` – message filter that routes messages to algorithm queues.

-The messaging and storage layers are accessed through abstract, type-aware interfaces.
+The messaging and database layers are accessed through abstract, type-aware interfaces.
 Concrete RabbitMQ, Elasticsearch, and MongoDB implementations operate on generic Pydantic models, making it easy to plug in alternative backends or DTOs.

 ## Configuration